HugoMatilla/Effective-JAVA-Summary/README.md

 Do not have overloaded methods in APIs to avoid confusing the clients of the API.

-A conservative policy to is never to export two overloadings with the same number of parameters.
+A conservative policy is to never export two overloadings with the same number of parameters.
 Use different names.`writeBoolean(boolean)`, `writeInt(int)`, and `writeLong(long)`

 For constructors you can use static factories ([Item 1](#1-use-static-factory-methods-instead-of-constructors))

-If parameters are radically different this rules can be violate but always ensure that all overloadings behave identically when passed the same parameters.
+If parameters are radically different this rule can be violated but always ensure that all overloadings behave identically when passed the same parameters.
 To ensure this, have the more specific overloading forward to the more general.
 ```java